deasar-js/nc-news/README.md

 This project is a Node.js REST API using a PostgreSQL database with GET, POST, PATCH and DELETE requests using node-postgres to interact with the database.
 The client can create and manage new articles, users, topics and comments.
 It is an example of a back-end service allowing access to application data programmatically which serves the information to the front-end architecture.

-## My goal was to build the back-end for a news app project.
+## My goal was to build the back-end for a news app project

 - I built this REST API using TDD
 - I worked with tasks on kanban board [see here](https://user-images.githubusercontent.com/86922213/162231188-aeebafb3-b147-449e-92c6-78fe340c89f5.png "kanban")